Skip to main content

 Erin Chen

-Erin is a Research Assistant working with the Center for Health Equity Transformation.
+Erin is one of the Research Project Coordinators working with the Center for Health Equity Transformation.
 He received his BA in History and Chemistry from the University of Wisconsin – Madison.
 Prior to working with CHET, Erin was working as an undergraduate Pre-Medical Intern at the Northwestern Hospital.
 There, he assisted in conducting research involving patients and their health-related social needs.
 Erin is passionate in researching and reducing health disparities amongst marginalized communities.
 Erin also enjoys mentoring students and promoting diversity within the STEM community.
 His future goal is to become an epidemiologist to understand and reduce negative disease outcomes amongst communities.
 In his free time, Erin loves to explore local restaurants and cafes while reading a good book or listening to podcasts.

 erin.chen@northwestern.edu